Frank Pakenham, 7th Earl of Longford: Myra Hindley

 In March 1996, Longford backed up Hindley's claim in an Oxford University magazine that she was still in prison so that the Conservative government – trailing in the opinion polls since the autumn of 1992 – would win more votes.
 This claim was met with anger by the mothers of two of the Moors Murders victims, including Ann West, who remained at the centre of the campaign to ensure that Hindley was never released, and once again vowed to kill Hindley if she was set free.
-Longford regularly condemned the media - especially The Sun newspaper - for its "exploitation" of Ann West, who frequently opposed any suggestion of Hindley being paroled, often threatening to kill her if she was ever set free.
+This came just weeks after the announcement that the Parole Board had declared Hindley as a low risk prisoner and recommended her transfer to an open prison.
+Two years later, she was moved to a medium security prison.
+Longford regularly condemned the media - especially The Sun newspaper - for its "exploitation" of Ann West.
 In 1986, Longford reportedly told Ann West that unless she forgave Hindley and Brady, she would not go to heaven when she died.
 He also commented that he was "tremendously sorry for her, but letting her decide Myra's fate would be ludicrous".

-Hindley died in November 2002, having never been paroled.
+Hindley died in November 2002, having never been paroled - her death coming just over a week before a legal victory for another prisoner which stripped the Home Secretary of the power to set minimum terms for life sentence prisoners, and which had been widely expected to have secured Hindley’s release.

 The story of Longford's campaign to free Hindley was told in the Channel 4 film Longford in 2006.
 Longford was played by Jim Broadbent (who won a BAFTA for his role) and Hindley was played by Samantha Morton.